bskinn/cpython-release-feed/README.md

 RSS to the rescue!

-I build my own CPython from source on the regular, and I didn't want to have to manually check the downloads page to find out when new versions drop.
+I build my own CPython from source on WSL and my Linux machines, and I didn't want to have to manually check the downloads page to find out when new versions drop.

 I wasn't able to find an RSS feed that gave me what I was looking for (see